paritytech/parity-bridge/README.md

   - usually the same as `home.account`
 - `foreign.ipc` - path to the ipc socket of a parity node that has `foreign.account` unlocked
 - `foreign.contract.bin` - path to the compiled `ForeignBridge` contract
+    - required for initial deployment
-- `foreign.required_confirmations` - number of confirmations required to consider transaction final on `foreign`
+- `foreign.required_confirmations` - number of confirmations required to consider transaction final on `foreign.ipc`
   - *optional,* default: **12**
 - `foreign.poll_interval` - specify how frequently (seconds) `foreign.ipc` should be polled for changes
   - *optional,* default: **1**
-- `foreign.request_timeout` - how many seconds to wait for `foreign.ipc` to respond before timing out
+- `foreign.request_timeout` - how many seconds to wait for responses from `foreign.ipc` before timing out
   - *optional,* default: **5**

 #### authorities options